curl/everything-curl/usingcurl-timeouts.md

 probe to get sent to the peer.
 The default value is usually set to 7200, which as you know is two full hours.

-Sometimes this probing disturbes what you're doing and then you can easily disable it with `--no-keepalive`.
+Sometimes this probing disturbs what you're doing and then you can easily disable it with `--no-keepalive`.